taw00/manuscript-css/README.md

-# Manuscript Formatting for Markdown for Writers
+# Manuscript Formatting (CSS) for Markdown for Writers

 _Draft your novel or short story in markdown, then export to industry standard manuscript format._